Ingredients 101: Water

 There are a lot of opinions on this, but my recommendation is to start by using whatever type of water you like to drink.

 This is what I personally prefer to drink.
 I’ve also found that it’s the most cost-effective method that yields the “cleanest” tasting brew.
 I have a counter-top filter that I just fill with tap water.
 So I have clean, filtered water handy whenever I want.
+I'm a big fan of the Berkey Water Filtration system (full disclosure, I'm an affiliate of theirs but I purchased my system with my own money and only became an affiliate after I had such a great experience with the water!
+It's truly the best-tasting water I've ever had, and it doesn't strip beneficial minerals out of the water which is great for fermentation.)

 Lots of bottled water is labeled “spring water” when it’s really just repackaged city water.
 But real spring water is a really good option for kombucha.
 The minerals in the water are good for your kombucha.
 The downside is that you’d be purchasing bottles of it, which isn’t always the most cost-effective or environmentally-friendly.
 But if you have it around, you can certainly use it in your brew!